LuukHenk/2048-Solver/ROADMAP.md

 		- Editable FPS
 - Add multithreading per played game
 - Add test coverage checker for rust and for python
+- Use a neural network during the game

 ## In progress